Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 - [Heroku](https://en.wikipedia.org/wiki/Heroku) - Heroku is the app platform this project is deployed to for public viewing.

-- [Lucidchart](https://lucidchart.com/) - Lucidchart was used to create the database schema for MongoDB.
+- [Lucidchart](https://lucidchart.com/) - I used Lucidchart to create the database schema for MongoDB.

 - [Coolors](https://coolors.co/) - Coolors was used to quickly get 'in-between' colours and relative hex codes.